Benezivas/algobattle/docs/problems/2dkp.md

 code, how much coverage may be desirable and related topics, as this goes well beyond the scope of this tutorial.
-Testing code is a topic about which volumes have been written by authors who are much more knowledgable about the topic as we could claim to be.
+Testing code is a topic about which volumes have been written by authors who are much more knowledgeable about the topic as we could claim to be.

 Thus, we only talk about how to best interface the problem that we have designed, so that you can then use this knowledge to write